tldr-pages/tldr/CONTRIBUTING.md

 The basic format of a `tldr` page is a set of concrete usage examples.
 Here are a few guidelines to get started:

 1. Try to keep pages at around 5 examples.
-Pages can be longer if needed or shorter where that makes more sense, but specify one example at least and 8 examples at most.
+Pages can be longer or shorter when appropriate, but don't exceed 8 examples.
-   Remember it's OK if the page doesn't cover everything; that's what `man` is for.
+   Remember, it's OK if the page doesn't cover everything; that's what `man` is for.
 2. When in doubt, keep new command-line users in mind.
 Err on the side of clarity rather than terseness.
    For example, commands that require `sudo` should include it directly in the examples.
 3. Try to incorporate the spelled-out version of single-letter options in the example's description.